EEG-based Emotional Video Classification via Learning Connectivity Structure: Proposed Method

 \subsection{Proposed model}

 The overall structure of our model is illustrated in Figure \ref{fig:overall}.
-It can be divided into four parts: graph membership extraction, graph sampling, feature extraction, and classification.
+It can be divided into four modules: graph membership extraction, graph sampling, feature extraction, and classification.

-In the graph membership extraction part, the given set of raw signals are fed into the network to infer the membership of each edge to each graph layer.
-The inferred memberships are used for graph sampling to construct a multi-layer graph structure.
-In the feature extraction part, the raw signals are converted to features using convolutional and max-pooling operations.
-Finally, the obtained graph structure and features are combined in the GNN to obtain the final classification result.
+In the graph membership extraction module, the given set of raw EEG signals are fed into a neural network to infer the membership of each edge to each connectivity type (i.e., graph layer).
+The inferred connectivity memberships are processed by the graph sampling module to construct a multi-layer graph structure.
+In the feature extraction module, the raw EEG signals are converted to features using convolutional and max-pooling operations.
+Finally, the obtained graph structure and features are combined in a GNN to obtain the final classification result.